sofiamilillo/dev-intro-2/README.md

 # dev-intro

-Introduction to Software Development by Java snippets and Python 3 scripts
+Introduction to Software Development by Java and Python 3

-Java Prerequisite
+Alternative Java Prerequisite
-- JShell _(for JDK 9+, tested up to 21)_
+- JShell _(for JDK 9+, tested up to 22)_
+- Support for unnamed class _(for JDK 21+, here using 22)_